 Then there’s your target market, which affects what you have to pay for SEO.
 Generally, a larger and more competitive target audience means you’ll need a bigger budget.

 If you sell a generic online service with a worldwide consumer target, expect a higher investment for good results.
 However, a much lower investment is possible if you own something like a specialty restaurant in a small town.

 What SEO Services Comprise Of

-Good SEO is a process requiring continuous effort that evolves with the growth of your website and ever-changing algorithms of search engines.
-SEO takes time, with research and planning as a necessity.
+The SEO process requires continuous work that evolves with the growth of your website and the ever-changing algorithms of search engines.
+SEO takes time; research and planning are necessary for attaining success.